fhdsl/conrad/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# mscstts2
+# conrad

 <!-- badges: start -->
 <!-- badges: end -->

-:exclamation:*mscstts2 is a reboot of [mscstts](https://github.com/muschellij2/mscstts).
+:exclamation:*conrad is a reboot of [mscstts](https://github.com/muschellij2/mscstts).
 Instead of [httr](https://httr.r-lib.org/#status), which is superseded and not recommended, we use [httr2](https://httr2.r-lib.org/) to perform HTTP requests to the Microsoft Cognitive Services Text to Speech REST API.*

-mscstts2 serves as a client to the [Microsoft Cognitive Services Text to Speech REST API](https://learn.microsoft.com/en-us/azure/cognitive-services/speech-service/rest-text-to-speech?tabs=streaming).
+conrad serves as a client to the [Microsoft Cognitive Services Text to Speech REST API](https://learn.microsoft.com/en-us/azure/cognitive-services/speech-service/rest-text-to-speech?tabs=streaming).
 The Text to Speech REST API supports neural text to speech voices, which